-A modern employee recognition program will recognize notable years of service in addition to recognition based on performance and effort.
+A modern employee recognition program will recognise notable years of service in addition to recognition based on performance and effort.
 Yet these milestones in career achievement should do more than represent the number of years they’ve been with the company.
 Beyond a symbolic award, it should also be personal.
 So in addition to congratulating a valued employee for 10 years of dedicated service, you should express what the employee has accomplished and how their dedication helped propel the team or company to success.

 The award becomes personal when it celebrates contributions, accomplishments, and relationships.
 Celebrate work anniversary presentations by complementing personal thoughts with a thoughtful and memorable award.
-This might include personalized gifts or merchandise appropriate for the career stage.
-But it can also include a personal keepsake (see below), a card with personalized notes, or a yearbook that an employee can share with family and friends.
+This might include personalised gifts or merchandise appropriate for the career stage.
+But it can also include a personal keepsake (see below), a card with personalised notes, or a yearbook that an employee can share with family and friends.
 Read on for some ideas.

-One way to create a thriving team culture with years of service awards is to provide a personalized keepsake.
-For example, a personalized note from a coworker can provide the type of meaningful appreciation that fosters a sense of belonging and accomplishment.
+One way to create a thriving team culture with years of service awards is to provide a personalised keepsake.
+For example, a personalised note from a coworker can provide the type of meaningful appreciation that fosters a sense of belonging and accomplishment.
 These messages can mean more to recipients than a generic gift card accompanied by a smattering of cookie cutter text.
 By collecting these personal notes and delivering them to the recipient, you can help create a powerful experience.

 One type of keepsake is O.C.
 Tanner’s Yearbook that allows leaders to collect work anniversary messages, photos, and videos from peers and colleagues in a book that the employee can treasure.
 Employee appreciation quotes and inspirational thoughts can also be included in the final deliverable.
-Available as both a printed book and online media experience, this type of keepsake is a great way to involve leaders, peers, and also capture the culture of an organization.
+Available as both a printed book and online media experience, this type of keepsake is a great way to involve leaders, peers, and also capture the culture of an organisation.
 On top of that, the employee is left with a permanent reminder of a company and team that valued their service.

 Employee appreciation awards for years of service shouldn’t look the same at year one as year 25.
 Rather, they should match the level of achievement.
 You wouldn’t expect to award a 25-year veteran with the company a nice pen and expect a positive response.
 Simply put, avoid using an everyday award to honor an extraordinary achievement.
 Employees work for more than a paycheck.
 They want to be appreciated appropriately over time.

 Inspire 3-year employees to continue on their career path with the company through an award that reflects their contributions.
-Likewise, reward a 25-year employee with a luxury gift or experience that communicates their total value and commitment to the organization.
+Likewise, reward a 25-year employee with a luxury gift or experience that communicates their total value and commitment to the organisation.

 In any case, celebrate work anniversary milestones with awards they’ll really appreciate.
 According to A Modern-Day Guide to Years of Service Awards, “Things like luxury items and experiences they may not normally buy on their own work the best.
 Cash, in particular, is not a very personal award, and most employees use extra cash to pay bills, groceries, or make other unmemorable, impersonal purchases.”